-Welcome to the Lent/Easter 2017 edition of The Call, the online magazine of the American National Catholic Church (ANCC).
-We begin our fourth year of publication with this issue!
+Welcome to the Pentecost 2017 edition of The Call, the online magazine of the American National Catholic Church (ANCC)!

 If you’re a regular reader, we’re glad to have you back.
 If you’re new to the quarterly, we’re delighted you’re visiting us.
 You can find out more information about the ANCC by clicking on the link at the bottom of this page.

-Please note that the “ANCC News” and “Feature Articles” slides on the home page highlight only some of this issue’s items.
-A full listing of our content can be found below, and all news items and articles can be accessed by clicking on the Menu links under the home page’s banner.
+A full listing of our contents this time around can be found below, and all news items and articles can be accessed by clicking on the Menu links under the home page’s banner.
 Happy reading!

 As always, we welcome proposals for articles and book and film reviews.
 Our Submission Guidelines may be found on our Contact page.

-Maureen Tauriello’s Liturgically Speaking Column: “What Gospel Are You Preaching?”
+Maureen Tauriello’s Liturgically Speaking Column: “Making Music, Praying Twice”

-Deacon’s Corner Column: Pat Kane, “The Life That Keeps on Giving”
+Deacon’s Corner Column: Pat Kane, “The Many Tongues of Pentecost”

 The American National Catholic Church is devoted to being the hands and voice of Christ in the world today.

 We are a people who embrace our Gospel calling to transform the world, build God’s Kingdom, and make disciples of all people.

 The ANCC’s aim, in accordance with the example of Christ and His apostles, is: